dualra1n/dualra1n/README.md

 # dualra1n

-A script that lets you dualboot iOS 15-14. and 13.6/13.7, (semi-tethered) on [checkm8](https://www.theiphonewiki.com/wiki/Checkm8_Exploit)-vulnerable devices.
+A script that lets you dualboot iOS 15-14. and 13.6/13.7, (semi-tethered) using [checkm8](https://www.theiphonewiki.com/wiki/Checkm8_Exploit)-vulnerable devices.
 This is not a downgrade, however you can use [downr1n](https://github.com/edwin170/downr1n) instead.

 This will **not work** on devices with iOS 16.

-# How would I dualboot?
+# How can you dualboot?

 - [A full tutorial](https://github.com/dualra1n/dualra1n/blob/main/tutorial.md)